alapkshirsagar/real-franka-gps/ReadMe.md

 Real Robot:
 - on the Franka computer, run: `roslaunch gps_agent_pkg franka_real.launch robot_ip:=172.16.0.2`
 - Run the GPS backend and start the example experiment from `catkin_workspace/src/gps` using `python python/gps/gps_main.py gazebo_franka_example`

-in case we havw error:
+in case we have error:
 rostopic pub /panda1/franka_control/error_recovery/goal franka_msgs/ErrorRecoveryActionGoal "header:

 For more detailed instructions, see the ROS and Caffe web sites and the Franka-ROS hardware, original GPS and Jack White's GPS repositories.